11-year-old Kyle is a huge dinosaur lover.

-In June of 2016, Kyle was diagnosed with osteosarcoma, a type of bone cancer.
+In June of 2016, Kyle was diagnosed with cancer.
 His condition resulted in frequent hospital visits.
 Even though he had cancer, Kyle never let it get him down.
 He maintained a positive attitude through it all and encouraged other kids in the hospital to do the same.

 “Whenever it was time to go to the hospital, he never complained,” said his mom.
 “He always would say, 'ok guys, lets go so I can get better' and walk in with a smile on his face.”

 Throughout his two year journey, Kyle completed nine rounds of chemotherapy and had surgery to remove part of the tumor in his arm.
 He was then placed in a sling and had to complete 6 months of physical therapy.
 With odds against him, he never gave up.
 “When going through chemo, he would have a tablet in one hand and a puke bucket in the other!” laughed Mom, “Also he surprisingly enjoyed being bald.
 He would put tattoos on his head and ladies would give him kisses on his head.
 He’s such a lady’s man”.